What Do You Need for Compositional Generalization in Diffusion Planning?: Methodology

-The first is \emph{locality}, which means the size of the region around an individual state in a trajectory that influences the next denoising step for that state is constrained to a small region.
-A local model only attends to a small patch around part of a sample when denoising, but through multiple denoising steps, information can propagate across a generated sample.
+To unify prior explanations for compositionality in diffusion planners, we rely on two properties previously described for diffusion models in vision~\cite{kamb2024analytic,niedoba2024towards}.
+The first is \emph{local receptive fields}, meaning the diffusion model's denoising prediction for step $t$ in the trajectory is conditionally independent of far-away steps in the trajectory.
+Local receptive fields ensure that at each step, the diffusion model only attends to a small patch around part of a sample when denoising.
+However, through multiple denoising steps, information can propagate across a generated sample, shown in Appendix~\ref{appendix:propogation}.